stormqloud/kazoo-tgbbok/fax.md

     * I repeat, each faxbox requires a unique dns MX record and name
      * This means 4nfk24btd.fax.stormqloud.ca must resolve to a MX record.
        *  Be RFC compliant, don;t be lazy and go for A records for email!~
+  * Make sure to turn on the specific user "fax notification" checkbox if you want return error/status messages.
 * In my own case, I already restrict spam filtering for the fax domain.
 I'm skipping over it but it's needed in a serious setup.
 Kazoo isn;t built for spam filtering.
 It's done "upstream".
 Email me for more information or borrow from the installations that cover it.

 * Email always arrives on SMTP port 25.